Dean and Professor, Management

 Associate Professor, Marketing

 Dr. Paige earned her doctorate from Iowa State University and teaches international marketing, marketing research and consumer behavior.
-Dr. Paige has also served as Associate Dean of the Johnson College of Business and Economics on the Greenville Campus.
+Dr. Paige is the Chair of the Department of Management, Entrepreneurship, and Marketing and has served as the Associate Dean of the Johnson College of Business and Economics on the Greenville Campus.
 Before joining USC Upstate, Dr. Paige was on the faculty of the University of Tennessee where she guided master's and doctoral students.
 Her research interests focus on tourism marketing and have taken her on projects in Thailand, China, Russia, South Korea and Mexico.
 Dr. Paige has published in peer-reviewed journals such as "The Journal of Small Business Management," "The Journal of Developmental Entrepreneurship," "The Journal of Promotion Management," "The Journal of Vacation Marketing" and "Services Marketing Quarterly."

 Senior Instructor, Information Management Systems